List of former zoos and aquariums: Boston Aquarial and Zoological Gardens

 The Boston Aquarial and Zoological Gardens (October 1860 - June 1862) in Boston, Massachusetts, United States, featured a public aquarium and zoo.
 It was located in the Financial District on Central Court (off Washington Street).
 On display were "hundreds of specimens of the finny tribe there to be seen sporting in their native element, in all their variety of hue and shape" as well as other animals.
 James Ambrose Cutting and Henry D. Butler ran the business, derived from an earlier incarnation known as the Boston Aquarial Gardens.

 Bowmanville Zoo

 Bowmanville Zoo (1919-2016), in Clarington, Ontario, was the oldest private zoo in North America.
 It closed after its owner was charged with several counts of animal abuse.

-Buenos Aires Zoo

-Buenos Aires Zoo (1875-2016), in Buenos Aires, Argentina, contained 89 species of mammals, 49 species of reptiles and 175 species of birds, with a total of over 2,500 animals.
-In June 2016 the city formed a bias about the zoo's cruelty.
-They had to close the 140-year-old zoo and relocate most of the animals to nature reserves, including Temaikèn.
-The zoo property will be converted into an eco-park, Ecoparque Interactivo de Buenos Aires.

-Bullen's Animal World

-Bullen's Animal World was a circus style theme park located at Wallacia on the outskirts of Sydney, Australia.
-Its address was 11 Park Road, Wallacia.

 Catskill Game Farm

 Catskill Game Farm was a 914 acre zoo in Catskill, New York, United States.
 It was opened in 1933 by Roland Lindemann, and was eventually home to about 2,000 animals representing more than 150 species.
 It closed permanently on Columbus Day 2006 after 73 years of operation.